-FDP_ACF.1.1 The TSF shall enforce the Memory Access Control Policy to objects based on the memory area where the software is executed from and/or the memory area where the access is performed to and/or the operation to be performed.

-FDP_ACF.1.2 The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: evaluate the corresponding permission control information before the access so that accesses to be denied cannot be utilised by the subject attempting to perform the operation.

-FDP_ACF.1.3 The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: none.

-FDP_ACF.1.4 The TSF shall explicitly deny access of subjects to objects based on the following additional rules: none.
+No other components.
+The TSF shall enforce the Memory Access Control Policy to objects based on the following: memory area where the software is executed from and/or the memory area where the access is performed to and/or the operation to be performed.
+The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: evaluate the corresponding permission control information before the access so that accesses to be denied cannot be utilised by the subject attempting to perform the operation .
+The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: none .
+The TSF shall explicitly deny access of subjects to objects based on the following additional rules: none.